islamic-network/api.aladhan.com/README.md

 This will bring up several containers:

-1. aa-app - This is the actual PHP / Apache instance.
+1. aladhan_api - This is the actual PHP / Apache instance.
 This runs on https://localhost:7070 - see https://localhost:7070/v1/status.
-2. aa-db - This is the Percona DB Container.
-3. aa-memcached - This is the Memcached Container.
+3. aladhan_memcached - This is the Memcached Container.
-4. aa-pma - PHPMYAdmin to acccess your Percona DB.
-This runs on https://localhost:7071.
-The default username and password are both 'aladhan'.
-5. aa-memadmin - PHPMemcachedAdmin to access your Memcached container.
-This runs on localhost:7074.
-The default username and password are both 'aa'

 #### Build and Contribute